reebhub/docs/Documentation/7.1/Raven.Documentation.Pages/ai-integration/gen-ai-integration/gen-ai-api.markdown

      defined for this task, instructing the model what to do with the data and how to structure its reply.
    * Defining a **Prompt**.
-     The prompt, written in regular English, instructs the AI model what to do with the data passed to it.
+     The prompt, written in natural language, instructs the AI model what to do with the data passed to it.
    * Defining a **JSON schema** Javascript.
      The schema script instructs the AI model how to structure its replies.
    * Defining an **Update JavaScript**.